Margit99/MySQL99/README.md

 Key Questions and Objectives
 The Rockbuster Stealth Management Board has asked the following questions and they expect data-driven answers that they can use for their 2020 company strategy.

 ● Which movies contributed the most/least to revenue gain?

 ● What was the average rental duration for all videos?

-● Which countries are Rockbuster customers based i n?
+● Which countries are Rockbuster customers based in?

-● Where are customers with a high l ifetime value based?
+● Where are customers with a high lifetime value based?

 ● Do sales figures vary between geographic regions?

 Data Set